 Logistics are a vital part of any e-commerce business’s operations.
 In this article, we will look at 1) logistics for e-commerce, 2) important considerations in e-commerce logistics, 3) best practices, and 4) examples.

 LOGISTICS FOR E-COMMERCE

-The increasing popularity and success of e-commerce has meant a parallel change in the existing support structures in place to facilitate the retail system.
+The increasing popularity and success of e-commerce and setting up of online stores has meant a parallel change in the existing support structures in place to facilitate the retail system.
 Traditional business models are evolving and traditional supply chains and logistics processes are also evolving to accommodate this new mode of doing business.